 Fancy a stab at Crime Writing?

+The Debut Dagger is open to anyone who has not yet had a novel published commercially.
+The first prize is £700, kindly sponsored by Orion, and all shortlisted entrants will receive a professional assessment of their entries.
 Winning the Debut Dagger doesn’t guarantee you’ll get published.
 But it does mean your work will be seen by leading agents and top editors, who have signed up over two dozen winners and shortlisted Debut Dagger competitors.

 - STYLE GUIDE: Members of the CWA have produced a style guide which will help you with formatting and presentation.